Combine floating and wading to hit water that shore-bound anglers can't reach and boat anglers blow by. Perfect for clients who think differently!

 Float & wades aren’t for everyone, though, mostly due to the physical nature of the fishing, which might edge too far into “adventure” for some:

-• A strong south wind can be a killer on these trips, making for extremely difficult casting for all but experts.
+- A strong south wind can be a killer on these trips, making for extremely difficult casting.

 The above being the case, these trips are not suitable for children (great for adventurous teens, though) or anglers with limited mobility.
-Wading boots without studded soles are required.
+Wading gear without studs is required.

-Float & wade trips are available as full-day trips from early March through mid-November.
-Shoulder-season 3/4-day trips are available from March through mid-May and from October 1 through mid-November, weather and ice permitting.
+Float & wade trips are available as full-day trips from April 1 through October.
+Shoulder-season 3/4-day trips are available from mid-March through mid-May and from October 1 through mid-November, weather and ice permitting.
+Half-days are not available due to travel time.

 Montana Float & Wade Trips: Where and When

-Float & wade trips are available on all of our standard float trip rivers: the Yellowstone, Boulder, Madison, Stillwater, and Missouri (the headwaters stretch only—the famous tailwater is too crowded).
+Float & wade trips are available on all of our standard float trip rivers: the Yellowstone, Boulder, Madison, Stillwater, and the headwaters of the Missouri.

 Float-wades are more popular on small rivers like the Boulder and Stillwater.
 On most stretches of the Yellowstone and Madison during core season, boat traffic is so high that it’s usually best to go with the flow.

 The exception on big name rivers is spring and fall, when boat traffic falls off and the trout cluster in small areas.
-Every guide stops the boat once in a while in fall, but few pull over for more than a few minutes.
+Every guide stops the boat once in a while in fall, but it’s uncommon to pull over for more than a few minutes.
 Hitting the good spots hard is therefore a good bet to switch things up.

 Early Spring Float & Wade Trips (March–Early May)

-When the ice jams breaks up around March 1, float & wade trips become great options for experienced anglers looking to target large rainbow and rainbow-cutthroat hybrid trout with nymphs and streamers.
+When the ice jams breaks up in early March, float & wade trips become great options for experienced anglers looking to target large rainbow and rainbow-cutthroat hybrid trout with nymphs and streamers.
 See that big boy at the top of the page?
-Caught on a float-wade in early spring (the angler rolled up his sleeves for the pic).
+Caught on a float-wade in early spring.

-We mostly target the Yellowstone River prior to mid-April, after which the Stillwater, Boulder, and Gallatin join the party.
+We mostly target the Yellowstone River prior to mid-April, after which the Stillwater and maybe the Boulder join the party.

-Float-wades are our best public water trip option in late March and early April, except perhaps with total beginners.
+Float-wades are our best public water trip option in March and early April.
 In fact, the quality early spring fishing is the main reason we started offering these unique Montana fishing trips as a regular offering rather than something we did once in a while.

 Late Spring Float & Wade Trips (Mid-May through Mid–Late June)